 - 2 to 2 1/2 pounds ground beef or lean ground turkey

-- 3 large cans (29 ounces each) pinto beans, drained
+- 3 large cans (29 ounces each) pinto beans, rinsed and drained

 - 2 bay leaves

 - 1/2 teaspoon pepper

 - 1 tablespoon chili powder

 - 1/4 teaspoon cayenne pepper (plus more if you want the chili spicier)

 - In a large 12-inch nonstick skillet, brown the ground beef (or turkey) with the onion and salt until the meat is cooked through.
 Drain excess grease, if needed.

 - In a large pot, combine the pinto beans, tomato juice, tomato sauce, and ketchup.
 Stir in the bay leaves, water, garlic salt, pepper, chili powder, cayenne, cumin and brown sugar.